sycomix/caravel_sha3_256_crypto_miner/README.md

 ## Implementation

 This ASIC is generated using end-to-end open source EDA tools.
 A 12 stage pipeline design is used in two phases since a fully unrolled 24 stage pipeline exceeds the capacity of this ASIC.
+Each stage consists on an identical complex combinatorial chain of 1600 inputs, 6 control inputs and 1600 outputs.
+Each stage must render its 1600 output values, based on the inputs and altered according to the control inputs, within one clock cycles.
+Using 12 such linked stages and an appropriate feedback path we can generate a single hash per clock cycle half of the time.
+The maximum clock speed is determined by propagation delay of a single stage.
+The number of SHA3 hashes, the hash rate in mining parlance, that can be  generated using this type of folded pipeline approach is given by:

+F is the clock frequency in hertz
+S the number of stages (must be a divisor of 24. i.e., 1, 2 4 6 12, 24)
+H Hash rate

+H = (F * S) / 24

+A Wishbone client register file is implemented and serves for control and status by the picorv32 CPU core.
+This circuitry is conveniently clocked by the Wishbone bus clock.
+The 12 combinatorial stages however are clocked from a separate user programmable DLL clock, allowing hash rate adjustments.
+Proper synchronization is applied where timing domain crossing occurs.

+In mining we do not really care what the winning hash is, we only care that it meets the difficulty requirement and what nonce was used to achieve it.
+The nonce is a continuously incrementing counter so we simply freeze it when a match is found.

+At a high level the chip is intended to function as a low level controller of the SHA3 pipeline, communication via the Caravel I2C or SPI ports to a larger computer to handle higher level control functions such as mining Internet protocols.

 ### Miner Component

 The component is an Wishbone bus device with a 23 word memory mapped register file for control and status.
-All user project Verilog source is contained in the verilog/rtl/sha3_256_miner* files/
+All user project Verilog source is contained in the verilog/rtl/user_proj_example.v file.

 #### User block interface.